What is DIP Financing?

-DIP loans can range widely in terms of size, complexity, and lending terms – but the commonality is that these revolving credit facilities are designed to provide debtors with immediate liquidity to fund ongoing working capital requirements to sustain day-to-day operations throughout its reorganization.
+DIP loans can range widely in terms of size, complexity, and lending terms – but the commonality is that these revolving credit facilities are designed to provide debtors with immediate liquidity to fund ongoing working capital requirements to sustain day-to-day operations throughout their reorganization.

 Financing Process Steps (Source: Paragon Financial Group)

-Considering their shortfall in liquidity and vulnerability as borrowers, in which being able to meet all interest expenses and mandatory debt repayments are placed into question, most risk-averse lenders reasonably choose to not provide capital to these borrowers without court protection.
+Considering their shortfall in liquidity and vulnerability as borrowers, in which being able to meet all interest expenses and mandatory debt repayments are placed into question, most risk-averse lenders reasonably choose not to provide capital to these borrowers without court protection.

 In the absence of capital, the ability of a debtor to formulate a strategy to turn itself around may not even be an option, as capital would be near impossible to obtain.

 Besides the available liquidity and prevention of a free fall in value, another consideration is the impact it has on external stakeholders, most notably suppliers/vendors and customers.

 Contrary to a frequent misunderstanding, this type of financing is NOT just the handing out of capital to any borrower that filed for bankruptcy in court.